To: Parents and Students of Voorhees High School

 Students taking English III and English III CP must read one book from the below list.
-Students in English III Honors must read The Joy Luck Club.
+Students in English III Honors must read The Grapes of Wrath.
 Students taking AP English Language and Composition must read the required books** (Notes of a Native Son and Narrative of the Life of Fredrick Douglass).